 Waiting for the perfect trip to finally get you out of the house?
 Although you may not be ready to get on a plane just yet, there are several opportunities for making your own adventure within the United States.
 State parks are beautiful and each of them is one-of-a-kind, and you may appreciate driving up an RV and camping out for a few days.

 Exploring the great outdoors will surely rejuvenate you and help you feel recharged.
-You are actually spoiled by choice when it comes to choosing a park to camp out in, and many states actually have great rates and discounts meant for seniors.
+You are actually spoiled by choice when it comes to choosing a park to camp out in, and many states actually have discounts for seniors.

 - Alabama offers 15% off on camping fees for seniors who show proof of age